It’s a very clever brush, but you don’t necessarily need these features

 Of course, one of the unique features of the Genius X is the charging travel case.
 It is similar in its operation to the charging stand, but the brush lays in the case rather than standing upright on the stand.

 To charge the brush in the case, you need to use the proprietary (Oral-B specific) power adapter.
+That is the same power adapter used with the charging stand.

 There is a USB port on the travel case, and often sellers of the Genius X, both online and offline refer to as a USB charging travel case.